QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 = Methodology

-In this section, I will introduce the model framework (@label:framework), agent attributes (@label:agent_attr), social network structure (@label:network), and diffusion mechanism of the ABM model for market diffusion research (@label:diffusion).
+In this section, we will introduce the model framework (@label:framework), agent attributes (@label:agent_attr), social network structure (@label:network), and diffusion mechanism of the ABM model for market diffusion research (@label:diffusion).
 The model is designed to simulate the diffusion process of new products in the market, taking into account the influence of individual characteristics, social network structure, and market composition on the diffusion dynamics.
-After that, I designed simulation experiments for the research questions (@label:simPlanDesign) and ran ABM using the Mesa framework (@label:run).
+After that, we designed simulation experiments for the research questions (@label:simPlanDesign) and ran ABM using the Mesa framework (@label:run).